LAST UPDATED: 11/12/2024

 BURNOUT PARADISE by Pony Cam (Nov 12 — Dec 1, St Ann’s Warehouse)*

 What begins as a simple wager between performer and audience becomes a desperate attempt to complete a series of escalating tasks that confront the limitations of the performers’ bodies, spirits, and minds.
-This is not an endurance feat.
-Nor is it performance art.
-It is an unraveling realization that the system we participate in is not designed for us.

 Bad Kreyòl by Dominique Morisseau (Oct 8 — Dec 1, MTC)